CtrlK

 Trigger Term Quality

 Excellent coverage of natural terms users would say: 'security reviews', 'threat analysis', 'vulnerability assessments', 'secure coding practices', 'security audits', 'attack surface analysis', 'CVE remediation', 'security best practices'.
-These are terms users would naturally use when seeking security help.
+These are all terms users would naturally use when seeking security help.

 3 / 3